Grant Information

 In addition to funding natural history projects of local (= Scottish) interest, the Administrators are prepared to consider the following:

 - Support for overseas natural history expeditions.
 Participants should be primarily undergraduate and/or postgraduate students from West of Scotland universities.
-One copy of the expedition prospectus should be submitted along with the application form.
 Support for expeditions will be for the expedition as a whole, and not to assist with the personal contributions of individuals.
 The maximum grant for any expedition will be £1000.

 - Support for the costs of undergraduate research projects in the UK.
 The maximum grant will be normally £200 per project, and students should demonstrate that their institution is also contributing to the costs.